parth-p29/Client-Manager/README.md

 # Customer-Manager
-This is a Desktop GUI I created to help my dad manage his customers and income for his side business.
-It used Python and Sqlite3 to manage the databases
+This is a Desktop GUI I created through using Python's Tkinter library as well utilizing OOP principles to build and efficent UI.

+I developed this app for a T.V Servicing business, helping them track their customers.